JJvdv/MyDataStructures/README.md

 # my-data-structures
-### Main stays clean.
-Each Data structure solution is its own branch.
+### Each Data structure solution is its own branch.
 ## Data Structure solutions in C++:
 ### Binary search.
 ### Sequential search.